-Severe background clutter is challenging in many computer vision tasks, including large-scale image retrieval.
+Abstract Severe background clutter is challenging in many computer vision tasks, including large-scale image retrieval.
 Global descriptors, that are popular due to their memory and search efficiency, are especially prone to corruption by such a clutter.
 Eliminating the impact of the clutter on the image descriptor increases the chance of retrieving relevant images and prevents topic drift due to actually retrieving the clutter in the case of query expansion.
 In this work, we propose a novel salient region detection method.
 It captures, in an unsupervised manner, patterns that are both discriminative and common in the dataset.
 Saliency is based on a centrality measure of a nearest neighbor graph constructed from regional CNN representations of dataset images.
-The descriptors derived from the salient regions improve particular object retrieval, most noticeably in a large collections containing small objects.
+The proposed method exploits recent CNN architectures trained for object retrieval to construct the image representation from the salient regions.
+We improve particular object retrieval on challenging datasets containing small objects.

-1. Introduction
+1 Introduction

 Particular object retrieval becomes very challenging when the object of interest is covering a small part of the image.
 In this case, the amount of relevant information is significantly reduced.
 Large objects might be partially occluded, while small objects are on a background that covers most of the image.
 A combination of both, occlusion and cluttered background, is not rare either.
-These conditions naturally arise from image acquisition and make naive approaches fail, including global template matching or semirobust template matching [26].
+These conditions naturally arise from image acquisition and make naive approaches fail,